Planning comes in two basic aspects for the district council:

 The local development is a very powerful document, and the council is under central government pressure.
-I suggest that you sit down at this point; we have been order to ensure the building of 512 homes every year (not in Croxley Green but across the district).
-Over the twenty year cycle of the housing allocation that comes to finding space for 10,240 homes: town twice the size of Croxley Green.
-(This figure was apparently determined by a mathematical formula, but one which defies all logic.)
+I suggest that you sit down at this point; we have been order to ensure the building of 620 new homes a year (an increase even from the staggering 512 a year we were told last year.
+Over the twenty year cycle of the housing allocation that comes to finding space for 12,400 homes (not in Croxley Green but across the district): that is a town twice the size of Croxley Green.
+This figure was apparently determined by a mathematical formula, but one which defies all logic.

 With that in mind, there is intense pressure on council officers and the council as a whole to approve major building projects, for which there simply is not room without concerting the Green Belt, or building multi-storey rabbit-hutch towers.